 |Figure 18 - Implementing the protocols|

-- Before we implement the methods that are in the UIImagePickerControllerDelegate protocol, we need to add some variables to the class to hold some of the information that we get back from the image picker controller.
-Rather than creating local variables within a method, we are going to create variables at the class level.
-This type of variable is known as an instance variable.
-This type of variable is very useful, because, unlike local variables, they can be accessed by any method in the class.
+- Before we implement the methods that are in the UIImagePickerControllerDelegate protocol, we need to add some properties to the class to hold some of the information that we get back from the image picker controller.
+Rather than creating local variables within a method, we are going to create properties at the class level.
+Properties are very useful, because, unlike local variables, they can be accessed by any method in the class.

-To create these instance variables, go to the Project Navigator and select the WriteReviewViewController.m implementation file.
-Afterwards, scroll to the top of the code file and locate the line of code that begins with the key word @implementation.
-Click to the right of this line of code, press the space bar, and add the code between curly braces shown in Figure 19.
+To create these properties, go to the Project Navigator and select the WriteReviewViewController.swift implementation file.
+Afterwards, scroll to the top of the code file and add the code shown in Figure 19 below the IBOutlet declarations.

-- So, now we need to implement the methods that are in the UIImagePickerControllerDelegate protocol.
+- Now we need to implement the methods that are in the UIImagePickerControllerDelegate protocol.
 To do this, add the methods shown in Figure 20 below the accessPhotoLibrary: method.

 Figure 20 - The implementation of the UIImagePickerControllerDelegate methods